pdinklag/MinecraftStats/README.md

 update.py -s /path/to/server --server-name "My Awesome Server" --min-playtime 60 --save-config example
 ```

-would save everything all the arguments into a configuration called `example` (in a subdirectory called `config`).
+would save all the arguments into a configuration called `example` (in a subdirectory called `config`).
 The next time, in order to use the same command-line, one could use

 ```
 update.py -c example